US Motor Works LLC has received a WITTDTJR (What It Takes To Do The Job Right) award from AutoZone Inc.'s Mexico division.

 Losses due to downtime also are not included.
 As of May 2016, the FBI estimated ransomware had cost U.S. small businesses more than $75 million in downtime alone in less than a year and a half.

-In its 2016 report, “Hackerpocalypse: A Cybercrime Revelation,” cybersecurity company the Herjavec Group estimated the annual cost of global cybercrime will reach $6 trillion a year by 2021.
+In a 2016 report sponsored by the Herjavec Group, “Hackerpocalypse: A Cybercrime Revelation,” Cybersecurity Ventures estimated the annual cost of global cybercrime will reach $6 trillion a year by 2021.
 Ransomware is expected to make up an increasingly larger percentage of that total over the next five years.

 What is ransomware?